 Can we discuss current Government policy or our own local topics?

-If groups choose to hold additional meetings to discuss legislation currently being considered by Parliament, specific local concerns or a current Government consultation, it would be more appropriate for the Group Coordinator to report any conclusions to their MP and/or other local elected representatives.
+If groups choose to hold additional meetings to discuss legislation currently being considered by Parliament, specific local concerns or a current Government consultation, it would usually be more appropriate for the Group Coordinator to report any conclusions to their MP and/or other local elected representatives.

 Do we have to answer every question in the national discussion papers?

 No. The more answers we get, the better our summary for the Minister will be.
 We would prefer, however, that your group enjoyed a lively and thorough discussion of fewer questions than slogged through those that might be of limited interest to some group members.